Where compassion and healing come together.

 Originally from Long Island, Ryan is grateful to be part of the BVHC team and is excited to serve the people of southwestern Vermont as a clinical social worker.

-Carey Snide, MSW
+Carey Snide, LICSW

 Devyn Thompson, MSW